AR Cinema: London Movie Scenes on iPhone

 Why this matters for outdoor digital

-If you care about outdoor and retail-media screens as more than “digital posters,” this is a strong pattern:
+If you care about outdoor and retail-media screens as more than “digital posters,” this is a strong pattern.
+This pattern is worth copying: design for viewer control and fast product education, not just looping impressions.

 • Lower friction beats novelty.
 The magic is not AR itself.
 The magic is that the user does not need to learn anything first.